jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/download_options.md

 | ------ | ------- |
 | `bool` | `false` |

-Setting this to `true` will prevent Cyberdrop-DL to scrape entire thread if an the input URL had an specific post in it.
+Setting this to `true` will prevent Cyberdrop-DL from scraping an entire thread if the input URL had an specific post in it.

 CDL will only download files within that post.